notdedsec/Kazuma/README.md

 # Kazuma
-Telegram bot which steals stickers and sticker packs into your own custom packs.
+Telegram bot which steals stickers and packs and stores them in your own custom packs.